libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 title: 'Use JSONata'
 date: '2024-05-10T16:20:35-03:00'
 categories: ["how-to"]
-description: A guide with examples of how to use JSONata in Rhize
+description: The Rhize guide to JSONata, with example transformations and calculations that are relevant to manufacturing.
 weight:
 menu:
   main: